Shiraz (film)

 Shiraz (Shiraz: A Romance of India) (Das Grabmal einer großen Liebe in German) is a 1928 silent film, directed by Franz Osten and starring Himansu Rai and Enakshi Rama Rau.
 It was adapted from a stage play of the same name by Niranjan Pal, and based on the story of the commissioning of the Taj Mahal – the great monument of a Mughul prince for his dead queen.
 Due to the public's apathy towards silent films, a sound version was also produced in 1929.
 While the sound version has no audible dialog, it features a synchronized musical score with sound effects along with a theme song.

 Plot

-Shiraz (Rai) is a potter's son, who is brought up as brother to Selima (Rau), a girl of unknown but royal lineage who was rescued from an ambush in childhood.
+Shiraz is a potter's son, who is brought up as brother to Selima, a girl of unknown but royal lineage who was rescued from an ambush in childhood.
 Shiraz falls in love with Selima as a young adult and when she is kidnapped by slavers and sold to Prince Khurram, Shiraz follows her to Agra, where he will risk a horrible death to protect her and one day design her great memorial.